fredrikwidlund/libdynamic/docs/gettingstarted.rst

     $ make
     $ make install

-To run the test suite which requires cmocka_, invoke:
+To run the test suite which requires cmocka_ and valgrind_, invoke:

 .. code-block:: shell